background

 ARR stands for “Annual Recurring Revenue” and represents a company’s subscription-based revenue expressed on an annualized basis.

-While not a GAAP metric, the annual recurring revenue (ARR) metric captures a SaaS company’s historical (and future) financial performance more accurately than the revenue recognized under accrual accounting standards.
+While not a GAAP metric, the annual recurring revenue (ARR) metric measures a SaaS company’s historical (and future) operating performance more accurately than the revenue recognized under accrual accounting standards.

 The annual recurring revenue (ARR) reflects only the recurring revenue component of a company’s total revenue, which is indicative of the long-term viability of a SaaS company’s business model.

-Typically, ARR is the primary metric used to measure the health of SaaS and other subscription-based companies with business models oriented around recurring revenue and multi-year contracts, particularly for forecasting year-over-year (YoY) growth.
+In practice, the ARR is the primary KPI used to measure the health of SaaS and other subscription-based companies with business models oriented around recurring revenue and multi-year contracts, particularly for forecasting year-over-year (YoY) growth.

 Since ARR represents the revenue expected to repeat into the future, the metric is most useful for tracking trends and predicting growth, as well as for identifying the strengths (or weaknesses) of the company.

-The annual recurring revenue (ARR) metric is a company’s total recurring revenue as expressed on an annualized basis.
+The annual recurring revenue (ARR) metric is a SaaS or subscription-based company’s total recurring revenue, expressed on an annualized basis.

 Conceptually, the ARR metric can be thought of as the annualized MRR of subscription-based businesses.